 \section{Abstract}

-Due to its rich structure and close connection with gauge theory, hyperkähler manifolds have attracted increasing interest.
-Using infinite dimensional hyperkähler reduction, Kronheimer proved that certain adjoint orbits of complexified semisimple Lie algebras admits hyperkähler structures.
+Due to their rich structures and close connections with gauge theory, hyperkähler manifolds have attracted increasing interest.
+Using infinite dimensional hyperkähler reduction, Kronheimer proved that certain adjoint orbits of complexified semisimple Lie algebras admit hyperkähler structures.
 Later on, Xu obtained a proof for the existence of hyperkähler structures on adjoint orbits of $\mathfrak{sl}(2,\mathbb{C})$ from the viewpoint of symplectic geometry.
-This paper aims to thoroughly investigate and elucidate the key differences as well as the underlying connections between two distinct construction methods.
+This paper aims to thoroughly investigate and elucidate the key differences as well as the underlying connections between the two distinct construction methods.